RN to BSN Traditional Degree Program

 Course Requirements and Descriptions

-The Department of Nursing of Millersville University offers an ACEN-accredited upper division program in nursing leading to a Bachelor of Science in Nursing (B.S.N.) degree.
+The Department of Nursing of Millersville University offers an CCNE-accredited upper division program in nursing leading to a Bachelor of Science in Nursing (B.S.N.) degree.
 This program is designed for registered nurses who are graduates of diploma or associate degree nursing programs.
 Nursing courses may only be taken after attaining junior level status (60-90) credits.
 NURS 320, Conceptual Basis of Professional Nursing Practice, is the introductory course for the nursing major and should be taken first.

 To view the full list of course requirements and descriptions, see our Undergraduate course schedules.